About This Program

 The goals of Risking Connection® are:

-- Knowledge of content and models essential to Risking Connection
+- Knowledgeable of content and models essential to Risking Connection®

-- Shift in beliefs favorable to trauma-informed care
+- Increase in favorable beliefs about trauma-informed care

-- Responses that reduce the use of restraints and seclusion at organizations
+- Reduce the use of restraints and seclusion with residents

 The essential components of Risking Connection® include: